U.S. judge sends ex-Trump campaign head Manafort to jail pre-trial

 “You’ve abused the trust placed in you,” she said.

-Manafort turned around briefly to wave to his wife in the front row before heading out a door at the back of the crowded courtroom, court witnesses said.
+Manafort turned around briefly to wave to his wife before heading out a door at the back of the crowded courtroom, court witnesses said.

 Manafort’s legal defence fund asked in a Twitter post, “Why is he the target of a partisan investigation?” echoing a theme of Trump and his supporters that the Mueller inquiry is a political witch hunt.